 For data on vitamin A deficiency, see the World Health Organization Vitamin and Mineral Nutrition Information System (VMNIS) Database on Vitamin A Deficiency.

 Zinc deficiency is one cause of childhood stunting, and it is also linked with diarrhoeal diseases, pneumonia, malaria.
 For county-specific estimates of stunting in young children, see the World Health Organization Global Health Observatory Data Repository.
-In the left column, choose Nutrition, then Child Malnutrition, then Child aged <5 stunted.

 When reviewing stunting data, refer to these prevalence cut-off values from the World Health Organization: